 “You don’t have anything if you don’t have the stories.” --Old Betonie in Leslie Marmon Silko’s CEREMONY

-This project seeks to rebalance the historical record, intentionally shifting emphasis from external perceptions of Native peoples to the voices, knowledge, and languages of the peoples represented in the films by participatory recording of new narrations for the films.
+This project seeks to rebalance the historical record, intentionally shifting emphasis from external perceptions to the voices, knowledge, and languages of the peoples represented in the films by participatory recording of new narrations for the films.
+The Mukurtu platform allows for local tribal control of access to cultural information contained in the films.
+This is an entirely nonprofit project and we do not license or sell footage herein.
+For more about Mukurtu, please see: http://mukurtu.org/about/

 Each film in this project will be streamed with at least one alternate narration from within the culture.
 This aspect of the project allows for identification of people, places, practices, vocabulary and stories that might otherwise be lost, as well as providing a significantly richer, community-based narration for each film, thereby taking a small step toward cultural repatriation of content.